c4thie/c4thie/README.md

 ## hi i'm cathie!

 - 🔭 currently cs @ uwaterloo
-- 🌱 i’m continuously learning and exploring
+- 🌱 i’m continuously learning and exploring; talk to me about tech and 60s movies
 - ⚡ i'm at level 667 on puzzle and dragons

 <!--